Pythonista-dev-cyber/Laravel_ecommerce/README.md

    ```bash
    npm install
    ```
-7. Implement the data into the dataabase tables with
+7. Implement the data into the database tables with
    ```bash
    php artisan migrate
    ```